pkhuong/pkhuong.github.io/source/_posts/2021-05-14-baseline-implementations-should-be-predictable.markdown

-The hardware doesn't care, and Reciprocal is only a bit slower (1.8 ns/division instead of 1.3 ns/division) presumably because the relevant `PartialReciprocal` struct must now be loaded in each iteration.
+The hardware doesn't care, and Reciprocal is only a bit slower (1.8 ns/division instead of 1.3 ns/division) presumably because the relevant `PartialReciprocal` struct must now be loaded in the loop body.

 The other two branchy implementations seemingly take a hit proportional to the number of special cases.
 The `strength_reduce` hot path only branches once, to detect divisors that are powers of two;
 its runtime goes from 0.29 - 1.8 ns/division to 4.2 ns/division (at
 least 2.4 ns slower/division).
-The `fast_divide` hot path switches
-between *three* cases (like libdivide), and goes from 0.28 - 2.2 ns/division to 7.0 ns/division (at least 4.8 ns slower/division).
+The `fast_divide` hot path, like libdivide's, switches between *three* cases, and goes from 0.28 - 2.2 ns/division to 7.0 ns/division (at least 4.8 ns slower/division).

 And that's why I prefer to start with predictable baseline